th3pajay/numlp/README.md

 |--|--|--|--|
 |12|08|?|08|

-This application provides an accesible, easy to understand and click-through interface to make that happen.
+This application provides an accessible, easy to understand and click-through interface to make that happen.

 > If you'd like to tinker around with some advanced Neural Network model
-> attributes, such as epoch, hidden layers increased for more precision?
+> attributes, such as epochs or hidden layers, increase precision..

 You can!